See the Story Index for Wael Abdelgawad’s other stories.

 Two other cars had collided as well, but I had to prioritize.
 I parked on the median and ran to the burning Beetle.
 The airbag had deployed and the young woman was unconscious.
 With a shock, I realized I knew her.
 She was one of Safaa’s cousins, a girl named Karima who was studying business at Fresno State, if I remembered correctly.

 Her door was locked and jammed.
-The front windshield was shattered and I considered sliding in through it, but the flames coming from under the hood were growing.
+I considered sliding in through the shattered front windshield, but the flames licking from under the hood were growing.
 I could feel the heat scorching my skin.
 I looked around frantically for emergency workers, but none had arrived.
 Two other drivers, a man and a woman, exited their cars and stood nearby, filming with their phones.
 I realized no one was going to do anything.
 I had to get Karima out myself.

 I drew my pocket knife, grasped it tightly in my fist, and struck the driver’s side window as hard as I could with the butt of the blade.
 The glass shattered.
-I used the knife to slice through Karima’s seatbelt, then leaned in, grasped her under the arms, and hauled her out through the window.
+Karima’s seatbelt would not release, so I used the knife to slice through it, then leaned in, grasped her under the arms, and hauled her out through the window.
 At 5’9” and 160 pounds I’m solidly built but not imposing.
 In that moment, though, Karima felt as light as a loaf of bread.

 It became a serious problem between myself and Safaa.
 My wife was not an especially suspicious or jealous sort, but Karima was a beautiful young woman, with round eyes, a wide smile and long, lustrous black hair.
-I mean, Safaa is beautiful too of course, but… I’ll stop there, as I can’t see any intelligent conclusion to that thought.
+I mean, Safaa is beautiful too of course, but… I’ll stop there, as I can’t see any wise conclusion to this line of thought.
 The point is, Safaa grew increasingly angry.
 I felt like I was trapped in a giant spider web.
-No matter what I said, it didn’t matter.
+No matter what I said it didn’t matter.

 Finally I texted Karima to arrange a meeting.
 I intended to tell her definitively that she had to leave me alone.
-I could not be her hero or her friend.
+I could not be her hero or friend.
 Maybe if she saw my frustration she would realize the harm she was doing.
-If she would not stop, I would secure a restraining order against her.
-I had to save my marriage, no matter what.
+If she would not stop I would secure a restraining order against her.
+I had to save my marriage no matter what.

 Safaa later told me that after she kicked me out of the house, Farah visited her and told her she’d done the right thing.
 Farah urged her to seek sole custody of the children and to sue me for alimony.
 Safaa told Farah to get lost.
 “You might be a good-for-nothing cheater,” Safaa informed me over the phone, “but that woman derives entirely too much pleasure from it.”